Michael D.Heath-Caldwell M.Arch.

 Martin.

-Wednesday 20th February 1915
+Wednesday 20th February 1915 – Diary of Genesta Heath – aged 16

 At Anstie the Civil Service of London Rifles, Prince of Wales’s own, come and drill in the grounds and shoot at the rifle range.

 In London the men drill in the Park, and the other day they were all charging.
-In fact they charged my cousin Muni Sneyd and me, who were waking up a path.
+In fact they charged my cousin Muni Sneyd and me, who were walking up a path.
 But as they were rather far apart we walked on between two men and escaped capture.

 We were going to have troops billeted on us at Anstie, but for the second time it has been stopped.